d2l-ai/d2l-en/chapter_convolutional-modern/resnet.md

 FLOPs and accuracy.
 ResNeXt-ification
-is appealing in convolution network design and we will evaluate models based on the ResNeXt block later.
+is appealing in convolution network design and we will apply this ResNeXt block to our later model design.